AI Signal Dashboard

 Movers

-From March 4 to March 6, 2026, the price of Option_'Yes' surged from the ~20c range to over 50c.
+March 4, 2026 - March 6, 2026, the price of Option_'Yes' surged from the ~20c range to over 50c.
 This spike was driven by Rep. Tony Gonzales formally admitting to the affair with late staffer Regina Santos-Aviles, followed by the launch of a House Ethics Committee investigation and his subsequent announcement that he would end his re-election campaign.
 This cascade of political failures panicked the market into pricing in immediate legal consequences.

 Divergence